awesome1888/k8s/README.md

 `kubectl scale --replicas=4 deployment/tomcat-deployment` - scale the deployment without stopping it `kubectl get deployments` - list deployments
-`kubectl expose deployment tomcat-deployment --type=NodePort` - exposes the deployment by exposing one or several node ports `kubectl describe services` - get info about the deployments `kubectl expose deployment tomcat-deployment --type=LoadBalancer --port=8080 --target-port=8080 --name tomcat-load-balancer` - exposes the deployment through the load balancer
+`kubectl expose deployment tomcat-deployment --type=NodePort` - exposes the deployment by exposing one or several node ports `kubectl describe services` - get info about the services `kubectl expose deployment tomcat-deployment --type=LoadBalancer --port=8080 --target-port=8080 --name tomcat-load-balancer` - exposes the deployment through the load balancer

 `Kubernetes node` is a VM or a physical machine which runs pods.